#AskGraydon: Is there a way to heal sun damage after the fact?

 Before we continue on, I just want to take a quick moment to mention that the World Health Organization (WHO) recommends that 5–15 minutes of sun exposure on the hands, face and arms two to three times a week during the summer is all we need to keep our vitamin D levels high!(3)

-Unfortunately, even mild sunburns don’t heal overnight.
-However, there are some steps that you can take to help soothe the skin and speed the healing process.
+Unfortunately, even mild sunburns don’t disappear overnight.
+However, there are some steps that you can take to help soothe the skin and ease the discomfort.

 Plain ol’ water is always a classic choice for hydration but if you’re really dehydrated, try something with electrolytes.
-Coconut water is a great option, just be sure to check the label to make sure it’s 100% coconut water and not loaded with extra sugar or flavouring.
+Coconut water is a great option, but my go to in the summer is maple water.

-2. Cool the area: A quick, cool shower or a cold compress applied to the sunburn can help to diminish excess heat on the skin.
+A quick, cool shower or a cold compress applied to the sunburn can help to diminish excess heat on the skin.
 Personally, I keep a bottle of Face Food Mineral Mist in the fridge during the summer for just this purpose.
-Not only does the mist help to cool and hydrate the skin, Face Food is formulated with beneficial ingredients that may help repair sun damaged skin.
+Not only does the mist help to cool and hydrate the skin, Face Food is formulated with ingredients that may be beneficial to sun damaged skin.

 One of those ingredients is magnesium, which is known to enhance skin hydration, improve skin barrier function and reduce inflammation.(4) Copper is another ingredient in Face Food that may help with sun damage.
 Studies suggest that copper assists with skin regeneration and helps to inhibit oxidative stress (damage to cells).(5)